-A smaller park that is low-key, DelGrossos’ built an addition to their water park last year that is top-notch.
+A smaller park that is low-key, DelGrossos’ built an addition to their water park a few years ago that is top-notch.
 The new lazy river has lots of interactive elements, and the wave pool has some of the biggest waves around.
 After cooling off on their water slides, take the bridge across the street to the dry rides.
 There’s a kiddie area with enough rides to keep the little ones happy, and a few rides for the older kids.
 The only coaster is a spinning mouse, but DelGrossos is a fun, easily manageable amusement park trip with something for the whole family.

 Think unique rides.
 This park has a lot of history, and it shows in their ride line-up.
-There is a kiddie section, which has a ton of small rides mostly for kids 36 inches and taller.
+There is a kiddie section, which includes a ton of small rides mostly for kids 36 inches and taller.
 Beside that is a large picnic grove of tables, and food can be brought in (one of the few parks that openly allow this).
 There are large coasters, historic coasters (Jack Rabbit and Racer), and unique rides such as The Kangaroo, a flying coaster which is one of a kind.
 This park is great for the whole family, and the food (Potato Patch fries) are worth a taste.
-Kennywood is opening a new section of the park for kids, Thomas Town.
+Kennywood recently opened a new section of the park for kids, Thomas Town.
 This summer, a record-breaking new roller coaster joins their historic line-up.

 Voted the Best Children’s Park in the World by the Golden Ticket Amusement Awards this park has a lot to offer.
 There is a section devoted to the water park which has a good amount of large slides, a play structure with smaller slides, and a wave pool.
-The main park has a children’s section, surrounding a lake, which is quite beautiful.
+The main park includes a children’s section, surrounding a lake, which is quite beautiful.
 There is also Daniel Tiger’s neighborhood, to satisfy the kids who are big fans.
 The main section of the park has larger rides, such as a spider, paratroopers, wild mouse, ferris wheel, etc. There is also a Story Book section which is not devoted to rides, but fairy tales and characters.
 This park is great for the smaller kid crowd, but does have some larger rides that will keep ‘tweens happy.